Language Politics in Canada: A Comparative Study of Official Language Minority Activism in Québec and Ontario

 Pierre-Olivier Bonin is a doctoral candidate (ABD) in the Department of Political Science at the University of Toronto.
 Mr. Bonin’s dissertation research focuses on the intersection between language and politics.
 It draws a comparison between the perspectives of two official language minority communities in Canada: the English-speaking community in the province of Québec and the Franco-Ontarian community.
 Through a mixed-methods strategy comprising semi-structured interviews, electronic surveys, and quantitative textual analysis, Mr. Bonin’s research uses social movement theories to explore and explain the perceptions and political attitudes of language activists.

-Mr. Bonin’s research has been funded by a FRQSC doctoral scholarship and supported by the Centre for the Study of France and the Francophone World.
+Mr. Bonin’s research has been funded by a FRQSC and an OGS doctoral scholarships, and supported by the Centre for the Study of France and the Francophone World.

 B.A.
 Political Science and Philosophy (Université de Montréal), Certificate in Law (Université de Montréal), M.A.
 Public and International Affairs (Université de Montréal) with specialization in Journalism and Communication